matthiasn/octopress-blog/source/_posts/2013-09-15-using-crossfilter-with-angularjs.markdown

 });
 {% endcodeblock %}

-Depending on the selected sort order different dimensions are used for generating the paginated tweets list.
+Depending on the selected sort order different dimensions are used to generate the paginated tweets list.
 Sorting by time of tweeting is achieved with a dimension sorting by tweet IDs (which are in chronological order).
 Another dimension sorts tweets by the follower count of the tweet author.
 In this case, maxRetweets (mapper function) looks up all retweets within the data set in memory and sets the retweet count to the highest value found.
 The tweets with the highest number of retweets are found using the retweets dimension.
 Within this dimension multiple versions of the same original tweet are returned when the tweet has been retweeted multiple times during the observation period.
 The _.uniq function from **[underscore.js](http://underscorejs.org/)** is used to filter out those duplicate entries.
-The descending order of retweet_count in the returned array from the dimension guarantees that the version of a retweet with the highest retweet count is found first and retained.
+The descending order of retweet_count in the returned array from the dimension guarantees that the version of a retweet with the highest re-tweet count is found first and retained.

 The paginated data is generated by retrieving all items from the selected dimension up to the current page.
-The _.rest function from **[underscore.js](http://underscorejs.org/)** then drops the items for all pages before the current page.
+The _.rest function from **[underscore.js](http://underscorejs.org/)** then drops the items for all pages that come before the current page.

 **[AngularJS](http://angularjs.org)** then takes care of rendering a view by calling the tweetPage function from the crossfilter service every time the UI is updated.
 This means that the visual representation of the data is always up to date, with automatic updates for example when a tweet in the followers order is retweeted again.
 All that without having to manipulate the DOM directly, thanks to
 **[AngularJS](http://angularjs.org)**.

-Evaluating the crossfilter dimension functions again and again can be problematic when tens of individual tweets per second are arriving through the **[Server Sent Events (SSE)](http://dev.w3.org/html5/eventsource/)** connection with the server though.
-In order to avoid evaluating the **[crossfilter](http://square.github.io/crossfilter/)** functions multiple times per second I am using _.throttle in the registerCallback function in controllers.js:
+Evaluating the crossfilter dimension functions again and again can be problematic when tens of individual tweets per second arrive through the **[Server Sent Events (SSE)](http://dev.w3.org/html5/eventsource/)** connection with the server, though.
+In order to avoid evaluating the **[crossfilter](http://square.github.io/crossfilter/)** functions multiple times per second I use _.throttle in the registerCallback function in controllers.js:

 {% codeblock Insertion Cache inside Controller lang:javascript https://github.com/matthiasn/BirdWatch/blob/ff861aa0df86c0c0ea2a078a0c3af50a6bc877b1/app/assets/javascripts/controllers.js controllers.js %}
 insertionCache = insertionCache.concat(t);    // every received item is appended to insertionCache.